VietLongTran/liamhz.github.io/share/annual-review-template.md

 ### Health & Wellness
 **What activities supported or degraded my health?**
+Eating sugar, a lot.
+Have cut this back a bit.
+Not exercising.
+Running everyday now, hoping to start lifting soon.

 **When was I at peace, satisfied, or content?**
+I have let go, I am always content.
+Except for bad moments.

 **When did I feel the most alert and energetic?**